-The following table sets forth information about CenterPoint Energy's common stock that may be issued under our existing equity compensation plans as of December 31, 2010.
+The following table sets forth information about CenterPoint Energy's common stock that may be issued under our existing equity compensation plans as of December 31, 2011.

-Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by security holders(1) 6,854,737 (2) \$19.27 11,642,436 (3) Equity compensation plans not approved by , security holders Totals 6,854,737 \$19.27 11,642,436
+Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted average exercise price of outstanding options, s warrants and rights Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by security holders (1) 5,261,215 (2) \$8.28 (3) 10,623,079 (4) Equity compensation plans not approved by security holders - - Totals 5,261,215 \$8.28 10,623,079

-- (1) Plans approved by shareholders consist of the 1994 Long Term Incentive Compensation Plan, the 2001 Long Term Incentive Plan, the 2009 Long Term Incentive Plan and the Stock Plan for Outside Directors.
-No future grants may be made under the 1994 and 2001 plans. - (2) Includes, in addition to shares underlying options, an aggregate of 3,777,518 shares issuable upon settlement of outstanding grants of 2,681,837 performance shares (assuming maximum performance is achieved for performance cycles commencing 2009 and later) and 1,095,681 shares issuable upon settlement of outstanding grants of stock awards. - (3) The securities remaining available for issuance may be issued in the form of stock options, stock appreciation rights, restricted stock, restricted stock units, stock awards, performance units and performance shares.
+- (1) Plans approved by shareholders consist of the the 2001 Long Term Incentive Plan, the 2009 Long Term Incentive Plan and the Stock Plan for Outside Directors.
+No future grants may be made under the 2001 plan. - (2) Includes, in addition to shares underlying options, an aggregate of 4,295,815 shares issuable upon settlement of outstanding grants of 3,230,876 performance shares (which includes 1,090,590 shares at actual achievement for the 2009 performance cycle and assumes maximum performance is achieved for performance cycles commencing 2010 and later) and 1,064,939 shares issuable upon settlement of outstanding grants of stock awards. - (3) This weighted-average exercise price does not reflect the shares issuable upon settlement of outstanding grants of performance shares or stock awards. - (4) The securities remaining available for issuance may be issued in the form of stock options, stock appreciation rights, restricted stock, restricted stock units, stock awards, performance units and performance shares.
 The shares remaining available for issuance generally may be used for any of these types of awards, except that the Stock Plan for Outside Directors provides only for awards of common stock.